timoklimmer/r-on-aml-moe/README.md

 > Note: you can configure RStudio to use PowerShell in its terminal.
 That way, you can deploy your web service entirely
 >       from RStudio.

+## Known Issues
+The code provided here does not yet support AML MOE's autoscaling features.
+To get autoscaling, you need to extend the code or configure the autoscaling feature in AML manually.

 ## Troubleshooting